 Mentors develop “soft skills” that are necessary for success in the workplace and valuable in real life.
 Skills like patience, compassion, altruism, open-mindedness, flexibility, ability to problem-solve and think on your feet, and clear communication are just some of the skills that mentors identify being developed within themselves with this opportunity.
 Mentors also describe the link of mentorship as a stabilizing force during the difficult moments of college for themselves.

-We have mentors in four areas:
+We have mentors in five areas:

 How To Become a Mentor